noctarius/snowcast/README.md

 SnowcastEpoch epoch = SnowcastEpoch.byCalendar( calendar );
 ```

 Preparations are done by now.
-Creating a `Sequencer` using the `Snowcast` factory instance and the epoch, together with a reference name, is now as easy as the following snippet:
+Creating a `SnowcastSequencer` using the `Snowcast` factory instance and the epoch, together with a reference name, is now as easy as the following snippet:

 ```java
 SnowcastSequencer sequencer = snowcast.createSequencer( "sequencerName", epoch );